Egusi Soup Recipe

 How to Make Egusi Soup

-It may take time to cook the Egusi Soup, but every minute is worth it.
+Today, you will learn everything you need to know about the Egusi Soup.
+Even if it takes time to cook, it is always worth the way.
 There are even bonus recipes for the famous African pepper sauce, mackerel, assorted meat, and more!

 Ingredients